 With two Dalmatians, how could I not go with a “The Hundred and One Dalmatians” theme for our very first furfamily Halloween?
 It was a pawfect fit!
 No Dalmatians?
 No worries!
 You can include other dog as themselves (there are many other breeds in the stories) or in Dalmatian disguises.
 It’s also easy to turn the humans into Dalmatians with costumes and/or face paints.
 Check out our post on DIY Dalmatian costumes for ideas.

-Since it was just me and the dogs at home that evening, I went with a classic Cruella theme for our costumes and decorations.
+Since it was just me and the dogs at home for Halloween, I went with a classic Cruella theme for our costumes and decorations.
 There are plenty of other potential options depending on your group members and personal preferences.
 Roger and Anita?
 Cruella solo with dogs?
 With added henchmen?
-There are also lots of slightly different looks and styles to choose from between the original novels and many follow-on movies over the years.
+There are also lots of slightly different looks and styles to choose from between the original novels and many follow-on movies.
 Here are the details on our last minute DIY “The Hundred and One” Dalmatians costumes and decorations.

 DIY "Property of Cruella de Vil" Dog Bandanas